passiv/snaptrade-sdks/sdks/java/docs/AccountInformationApi.md

 # **getAllUserHoldings**
 > List&lt;AccountHoldings&gt; getAllUserHoldings(userId, userSecret).brokerageAuthorizations(brokerageAuthorizations).execute();

-List all accounts for the user, plus balances and positions for each account.
+List all accounts for the user, plus balances, positions, and orders for each account.

 ### Example
 ```java